kwame-mintah/notes-md/learning-paths/machine-learning/02-machine-learning-terraform.md

 In general you will use shadow variants to test and validate your model before production using a smaller portion compared to production[^5].
 I have been told that in some AI / ML projects when data scientist deem a model is suitable for usage, it will be deployed to an environment.
 This means when a model is ready it can be copied to the appropriate location and deployed.

+## Resources create while using notebooks

+Users are able to create new processing and training jobs and these are not managed by Terraform.
+When imitating one of these jobs, the name is always unique e.g. `xgboost-YYYY-MM-DD-HH-MM-SS-SSS` at the time of writing these jobs cannot be deleted via the console or CLI.
+So, beware of what permissions are given to users as this can leave lingering resources when destroying the environment via Terraform.

+## Handling model deployment to environments

+After Data Scientists have a model they are happy with it will need to be deployed to other environments for monitoring, because the model output is placed into an S3 bucket.
+If there are different environments (AWS Accounts), the model can be copied across the environment and used to create new inferences (endpoints).

 ## Vulnerability scans ignored

 The following checks from [`checkov`](https://www.checkov.io/) and [`tfsec`](https://github.com/aquasecurity/tfsec) have been ignored, reasoning has been provided in the table below.
-Most time will need to be taken to address these issues and would like to get _something_ working, so these issues will be addressed later.
+Most will need some time to address and how the main focus is to get _something_ working, so these issues will be addressed later.

 ### checkov